my1396/Econ-Study/_posts/2023-08-02-Practice-Driving-Simon.md

 - If you’re applying for a full licence by post, you must send documents to the DVLA within 2 years of passing your test or you’ll have to take it again.

+## Exchange to Norweigan Driver License

+- Applied Feb 16, 2024; submitted application form and UK driver license;
+- Called on Mar 13, 2024 to trace my case's progress. [under treatment, wait up to 3 months; temporary driver license expires on May 16, 2024]
+-